Chinese envoy meets senior NCP leaders amid growing rift within Nepal's ruling party

 Both Madhav Nepal and Khanal held discussion with the Chinese envoy regarding the latest political situation in the country, aides of the two leaders said, without giving any details.
 A number of political party leaders have termed the Chinese envoy's series of meetings with the ruling party leaders as interference in Nepal's internal political affairs.

+On Tuesday, activists belonging to the Nepal Students Union, the students' wing of the main Opposition Nepali Congress party, held a demonstration to protest against the Chinese envoy's activities.
 Meanwhile, Oli and Prachanda on Tuesday held another round of talks at PM's residence at Baluwatar to sort out their differences, ahead of the thrice postponed Standing Committee meeting of the party scheduled for Wednesday.
-However, PM's press advisor Surya Thapa told PTI that no conclusion was reached at the meeting.
+The Prime Minister's press advisor Surya Thapa told PTI that no conclusion was reached at the meeting.
 He did not provide any details.

+A media report on Tuesday night said Oli and Prachanda have agreed to put a halt to all activities that could negatively affect the ongoing dialogue.
+The Kathmandu Post, quoting party leaders said the two conflicting parties in the ruling Nepal Communist Party have agreed to a "ceasefire" for the time being.

-Wednesday's Standing Committee meeting would be crucial for both the fate of Prime Ministers Oli and the NCP as well.
-The two leaders had met on Monday also to sort out their differences as the party's crucial Standing Committee meeting was once again postponed till Wednesday, in a bid to provide them more time to agree on a power-sharing deal.
+The Oli faction has agreed to halt street protests against the Prachanda l camp in an effort to build an environment conducive to talks, even as both leaders sought more time for discussions, the report said.
+The two leaders had met on Monday also to sort out their differences as the party's Standing Committee meeting was once again postponed till Wednesday.

 The Prachanda-led faction has asked Oli to resign from both the posts of the Prime Minister as well as the party chairman, while Oli is not ready to quit any of the two key posts.
 With Oli being cornered within the party, he met main Opposition Nepali Congress president Sher Bahadur Deuba on Sunday in a bid to seek his backing to save his government in case the party splits.